monoquant/docs/docs/strategy_nodes/Strategy_Details.md

   Winning or Losing positions. `Consecutive Wins` and `Consecutive Losses` parameters allow you to choose conditions to trigger this delay.
 This parameter takes priority over the `Periods Between Entries` parameter.

+* `Periods Between Exits` - how many min TF periods should pass after we executed an exit before we execute a new TP, Trailing TP or conditional exit.
+This parameter does not prevent exits from Stop Loss, Breakeven Stop Loss or Trailing Stop Loss.
+For example, min TF is 1 min. and `Periods Between Exits` is set to 10.
+  If you've executed any kind of exit (TP / Stop Loss / Conditional Exit) at HH:04 then the next earliest exit for TP, Trailing TP or conditional exit can be only at HH:15, Stop Loss, Breakeven and Trailing Stop Loss could be executed at any moment.

 ### Hybrid AI Optimization

 This is where you can attach a `Hybrid AI Optimization` node, this will allow you to optimize your strategy using AI,